cdepman/HR-Attendance/README.md

 ````
 Run the following command to save this CRON job:
 ````
-chmod u+x ./startCRON; ./startCRON
+npm start
 ````
 ##How do I know this script is running?
 Run the following command to preview your current CRON jobs:
 ````
 crontab -l
 ````
-The output should look similar to the following
+The output should look similar to the following:
 ````
 55 8 * * 1-5 /usr/local/bin/node /Users/Zai/Desktop/HackReactor/Attendance/attendance.js
 ````